cyclikal/cyckei/README.md

 *   PyQt5
 *   zmq

-The following command should intall these.
+The following command should install these.

     pip install pyvisa PyQt5 zmq